connie-feng/connie-feng.github.io/_posts/blog/2020-07-10-the-june-menstrual-cup-review.md

 * If you can’t reach the base, push like you’re pooping and it’ll push the cup down so you can reach
 * Taking it out feels weird (since the cup mostly open), but I guess I'll get used to it?

+### Cleaning
+* when the cycle starts, boil the cup in water for 5 minutes
+* during the cycle, rinse with water and mild soap
+* when the cycle ends, boil the cup in water for 5 minutes, dry, and store

 ### Tips
 * Cut your fingernails!!!!